[NOTE: This post has been updated and completely rewritten from an original publication.]

 - Block Lists

 - Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads.
 More

 Custom audiences?
 Hello?
 No?

-To share an audience (not a A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later., but custom or lookalike audience), all they need to do is select the audience(s) they want to share and click the “Share” button.
+To share an audience (not a A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later.
+More, but custom or Lookalike audiences allow advertisers to reach people who are similar to an audience of people already close to you.
+Lookalike audiences are based on custom Audiences, which tend to include your current customers or people who have engaged with your business.
+More), all they need to do is select the audience(s) they want to share and click the “Share” button.

 If your ad account was already added to their Business Manager, they can simply select it here.
 Otherwise, they can enter your Ad Account number and click “Share.”

 They can allow access to both targeting and insights or targeting only.